Identify The Causes Of Financial Problems To Reduce Financial Stress

 What Should You Do If You Get Into Financial Trouble?

-If you get into financial trouble, first determine the cause.
+If you get into financial troubles, first determine the cause.
 Then, come up with a solution.
 Just like a doctor.

 For today, I’m going to play a money doctor.
 And review the common causes of financial problems.